LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D0-Overview.md

 1. Introductory stuff

-   - Read the syllabus (we'll discuss it briefly in class too)
+   - Read the syllabus (we'll discuss it briefly in class too).
    - Join the class Discord server.
 [Click here for a invitation.](https://discord.gg/9cTvqfgucs)
    - Take the student survey.
 2. Do the assigned reading and take the quiz.